 “If I’d asked people what they wanted, they’d have said faster horses.”

-- Identify who your ideal client or customer is and the problems they are struggling with.
+- Identify who you should be selling to and the problems they are struggling with.

 - Translate the problems into identifiable symptoms that will resonate with them.
 Use words they are using that identify with the problem.